packistry/packistry/README.md

     - **Gitea**
     - **Bitbucket**

-  Stays up to date automatically, as Packistry uses **webhooks** to pull the latest changes from your source repositories.
+  Stays up to date automatically, as Packistry uses **webhooks** to pull the latest changes from your source.

 - **Comprehensive Repository Management**:
     - **Public/Private Repository Options**: Define repositories as public or private based on your project needs.